Closing Down A Limited Company

 The company’s assets require realising, then distributing to the company shareholder, once all company debts are discharged.

-The advert invites any creditors who may not be aware of the dissolution to submit any valid claims.
+The advert invites any creditors who may not be aware of the dissolution to submit valid claims.
 Then once nine months have passed, the company is officially finished and no longer exists.

 A sole trader is a person trading in their name.
-A sole trader has different closure options than an ltd company.
+A sole trader however has different closure options than an ltd company.
 None of the above applies, as an ltd company remains a separate legal entity, has its own tax implications, and the company owes money, not you.
 An ltd company has

 Sole traders also differ in how they operate.
-An ltd company has used a company formation to set it up; it has shareholders, directors, a separate company bank account to the owners.
+A ltd company has used a company formation to set it up; it has shareholders, directors, a separate company bank account to the owners.
 It has its own business assets and a registered office where papers are filed for serving.